Nort721/HashLion/README.md

 These are some features that will be coming in the future as the project progresses you can also feel free to contirbute and help adding these

-- New attack option BruteForce
+- New attack option BruteForce, tries every possible password combination of gives max password size and character sets

 - Option to use Goroutines to go through the dictionary faster by splitting the dictionary and letting each routine go through one of the parts at the same time

 - Support more hashing algorithms

-- Add a config file where you can configure the input questions automatically instead of answering them everytime that you open the program